danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 Enter you packet in hexadecimal:
 ```

-After inputting all of the packets, of equal and unequal length as requested by the program we will get the following:
+After entering all of the packets, of equal and unequal length as requested by the program we will get the following message:

 ```
 When enetering packets start with the data, and than concatenate the crc.